 Itinerant teachers may vote at all schools to which they are assigned and may serve on the council of any of those schools.

-Teachers elected to a council shall not be involuntarily transferred during their term of office.
+Teachers elected to a council shall not be involuntarily transferred during the teacher representative’s term of office.

 Election of Parent Members